xr092138123-cmyk/Rice-Genus-Centromere-Project/README.md

 * `04.Centromere_chromosome_length_correlation.R`: R script to analyze the **correlation** between centromere size and chromosome length **within a species**.
 (Input: `fai_summary.csv`)
 * `05.Centromere_chromosome_lenggth_correlation_across_species.R`: R script to analyze the **correlation** between centromere size and chromosome length **across species**.
 (Input: `fai_summary.csv`)

----

-## Citations

-Please cite our paper if you find these scripts useful:

-[**Insert Your Citation Here**]

----

-Would you like to review and finalize the title or add a link to the main publication once it is available?